xxDementia/collapse-funny/README.md

 * yeah nothin' much

 ### MASSIVE THANKS TO @AURORA FOR MAKING THIS POSSIBLE!!!!!
-playtester and helped with debugging
+@aurora - playtester, helped with debugging, and coding

+@joael - playtester

+\+ my younger brother, playtester

 this mod has been in the works since october 10th!!! and was originally intended to be a "collapse but all the dialogue is shorter" mod but it quickly spiraled out of control. aurora i blame you for this